-Staff also undertook training on Child Protection (Level 1 and Level 2 for certain staff), curriculum reform, approaches to numeracy, metacognition training and training on delivery of the 'No Outsiders' programme.
+Staff also undertook training on Child Protection (Level 1 and Level 2 for certain staff), curriculum reform, approaches to writing, Estyn updates ALN updates and ICT.

-The school has worked hard this year to improve and maintain excellent standards in learning and teaching, and has been fortunate enough to be selected as a Curriculum Pioneer School to help to develop a new curriculum for Wales in line with Successful Futures.
+The school has worked hard this year to improve and maintain excellent standards in learning and teaching, and has been fortunate enough to be selected as a lead school for literacy and independent learning.
+This allowed our staff to share their expertise with colleagues from schools in Wales.